Upstate Trauma Center sees a spike in the number of people it treats this time of the year

 Impaired driving accounts for part of the uptick in vehicle-related injuries over the summer months, but so too does the increase in traffic, people driving at faster speeds, and the addition of motorcycles on the road.
 And unfortunately, the situation is getting worse.

-Motor vehicle accidents are on the rise in the U.S. with increasing amounts of motorcycle accident attorneys help Lipcon & Lipcon, P.A. — a reversal from a long trend downward.
+Motor vehicle accidents for which you can work with a lawyer after a car accident are on the rise in the U.S. with increasing amounts of motorcycle accident attorneys help Lipcon & Lipcon, P.A. — a reversal from a long trend downward.
 Legislation requiring seatbelts and other protective measures and safer engineering had been reducing these rates.
 But that’s changed recently, Kittle says, which she accounts to distracted driving.
 The use of cellphones while driving and walking makes for the perfect storm in summer when more people are outside.
 In case of injury due to accidents, personal injury attorneys from Highland can help resolve such cases.

 Impaired driving, distracted driving account for part of the uptick in vehicle-related injuries over the summer months.